Earthquakes cannot be predicted based on current research and technology.

 Why can’t earthquakes be predicted?

-Some have suggested that other factors such as increased levels of radon, changes in the water table, variation in the electrical properties of rock or the behaviour of animals may be diagnostic precursors.
+Some have suggested that other factors such as increased levels of radon, changes in the water table, variation in the electrical properties of rock or the behavior of animals may be diagnostic precursors.
 These have been the subject of research over several decades, and none has been found to be a good indicator, as they can all occur without being followed by an earthquake.

 Courtesy The Geological Society